Site Search / Drupal Connector

 • published date

-10. Add a Processer.
+I. Add a Processor.
 We recommend adding an HTML filter found in the Processor tab.

-11. Manually Index Your Site: A cron job will periodically index your site automatically, but if you want to see your results immediately go to the Search API configuration screen and click on the index created earlier.
+J. Manually Index Your Site: A cron job will periodically index your site automatically.
+If you want to see your results immediately, go to the Search API configuration screen and click on the index created earlier.
 At the bottom, click on the Index now button.

-13. If you are planning to use the Search UI App or implement Site Search directly from the APIs, see the instructions below.
+L. If you plan to use the Search UI App or implement Site Search directly from the APIs, see the instructions below.

 Otherwise, if you have a Drupal Views page configured or native Drupal search implemented, proceed to Configure the SearchStax Module.